BWahot/Linkedlist/README.md

 Prints all nodes in order
 delete(key) method
 Removes the first node with the given value.Adjusts links so the list remains connected.

+test the singly linkedlist by giving out examples.